 Optimizing Queries with Eloquent in Laravel

-We're going to talk about the importance of optimizing database queries in Laravel and how to do it efficiently.
-Now that we know how to perform transactional operations, it's important to learn how to perform efficient queries.
+We are going to talk about the importance of optimizing database queries in Laravel and how to do it efficiently, now that we know how to do transactional operations, it is important to know now how we can perform efficient queries.

 We start from a relationship between Post and Category.
 That is, Posts inherit the category that corresponds to them.
 This is important to understand what data we need to load and what we should optimize in our queries, especially in listings (for example, in the index method).

-If you are not using the category in your listing table, there is no need to fetch it from the database.
+If you are not using the category in your listing table, there is no need to retrieve it from the database.
 For example:

 class Book extends Model